Morphing tree drawings in a small 3D grid: Abstract

 \section{Abstract}

 We study crossing-free grid morphs for planar tree drawings using 3D.
-A morph consists of morphing steps, where vertices move simultaneously along straight-line trajectories at constant speed.
-A crossing-free morph is known between two drawings of an $n$-vertex planar graph $G$ with $\mathcal{O}(n)$ morphing steps and sometimes $\Omega(n)$ steps is necessary even when $G$ is a path~[Alamdari et al.\ 2017], while using 3D can reduce the number of steps to $\mathcal{O}(\log n)$ for an $n$-vertex tree [Arseneva et al.\ 2019].
+A morph consists of morphing steps, where vertices move simultaneously along straight-line trajectories at constant speeds.
+A crossing-free morph is known between two drawings of an $n$-vertex planar graph $G$ with $\mathcal{O}(n)$ morphing steps and using the third dimension it can be reduced to $\mathcal{O}(\log n)$ for an $n$-vertex tree [Arseneva et al.\ 2019].
 However, these morphs do not bound one practical parameter, the resolution.
-Recently [Barrera-Cruz et al.\ 2019] a 2D crossing-free morph was devised between two planar drawings of an $n$-vertex tree in $\mathcal{O}(n)$ steps with polynomial resolution, that is, all intermediate drawings are grid drawings on a grid of polynomial size.
-Can the number of steps in this setting be reduced substantially by using 3D?
-We answer this question in affirmative and present a 3D non-crossing morph between two planar grid drawings of an $n$-vertex tree in $\mathcal{O}(\sqrt{n} \log n)$ morphing steps.
-Each intermediate drawing lies in a $3D$ grid of polynomial volume. {\keywords{morphing grid drawings \and bounded resolution \and 3D morphing}}
+Can the number of steps be reduced substantially by using the third dimension while keeping the resolution bounded throughout the morph?
+We answer this question in an affirmative and present a 3D non-crossing morph between two planar grid drawings of an $n$-vertex tree in $\mathcal{O}(\sqrt{n} \log n)$ morphing steps.
+Each intermediate drawing lies in a $3D$ grid of polynomial volume.